 I used my favorite gorgeous blue ocean platters and serving bowls that look like sea glass.
 All the food was placed on a pretty blue sequin tablecloth with blue tulle and a real fishing net layered on top.

 I served the fruit in a watermelon half that I hollowed out.
 I drew the red spiral on a piece of paper shaped like the sail on Moana’s boat, colored it in with a red Sharpie, then taped it to the front of a wood skewer stick and stuck it inside the watermelon “boat.”
 So easy but it looked great!

 Lots of tropical snacks and treats were served at the Moana birthday party table too along with the cakes.

-I made some fun Tamatoa crab suckers that were oh so shiny!
-They were super easy to make with a crab chocolate sucker mold, purple candy melts, some edible gold spray, and Wilton 710-1260 Gold Pearlized Sprinkles Mix.
+I made some fun Moana crab suckers that were oh so shiny!
+These Tamatoa chocolate lollipops were super easy to make with a crab chocolate sucker mold, purple candy melts, some edible gold spray, and Wilton 710-1260 Gold Pearlized Sprinkles Mix.

 I simply melted the purple chocolate in my chocolate melting pot, spooned the chocolate into the molds, added a stick, then placed in the fridge for about 15 minutes.

 *** If you’ve never used a chocolate melting pot before, it is worth every single penny!
 I use it for almost every party I throw because it keeps chocolate and chocolate melts at the perfect melted temperature for you to work with, unlike the microwave method which is a big pain because the chocolate cools so quickly!

 After that I just popped the suckers out, added a little bit of the melted purple chocolate to the middle of the crab, then quickly added some gold sprinkles before the chocolate cooled.